JacobIm28/Agenda-App/README.md

+# Run the server locally
+1. cd into the backend folder with
+`cd backend`
+2. Start the server
+`npm run start`

-# Getting Started with Create React App
+# Next, start the React app:

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).